VIXNESS/spot-a-fake/SETUP_SUPABASE_ROLES.md

 The admin dashboard (`/admin/dashboard`) provides:
 - User list with roles
 - Role management (promote/demote users)
+- **Create new users** with email and password
 - User activity overview
+- Secure admin-only access

+### Creating New Users

+Admins can create new users through the admin dashboard:

+1. **Navigate to Create User**: From the admin dashboard, click "Create User" in the navigation or use the "Create New User" button
+2. **Fill the Form**: Enter the user's email address and set a password
+3. **User Creation**: The system will:
+   - Create the user account in Supabase Auth
+   - Automatically confirm the email address
+   - Assign the 'user' role by default
+   - Create the user profile in the database
+4. **Immediate Access**: The new user can sign in immediately with the provided credentials

+**Features:**
+- Password validation (minimum 6 characters)
+- Email format validation
+- Automatic email confirmation
+- Default 'user' role assignment
 - Secure admin-only access

 ## 8. Security Features